 Please read 2 verses before and after if you need an idea of the context but for now, I will focus on my “gladly glorying in my infirmites, that the power of Christ may rest upon me”.

 For the most part, until now, I have used this blog in good times: after the fact.
 I’ve written about rough periods after having overcome or recovered from them.
 I’ve used it when writing was easy or “inspired”…I wouldn’t say I have “gloried in my infirmities” too much.
 I am determined now to make it a little bit more so.
 In other words, I’ll write when it’s hard and I’m hurt or confused; I’ll “take great pride or pleasure in” (https://www.google.com/search?q=glory+definition&ie=UTF-8&oe=UTF-8&hl=en-jm&client=safari) sharing with you times when it seems I have nothing to be proud of and feel like I am the last person that could say “I have it all together”.

 I’m determined to stay true to the purpose for which this blog was started: to see God’s strength and His power made perfect in my life as a person living with a mental illness.

-I don't understand fully what that means but I know I want His power to rest upon me as it says in 2 Cor 12:9 so I take pride in meeting you here to discuss the ins and outs of having a mental illness as it pertains to my life and perhaps yours as well.
+I don’t understand fully what that means but I know I want His power to rest upon me as it says in 2 Cor 12:9 so I look forward to meeting you here to discuss the ins and outs of having a mental illness as it pertains to my life and perhaps yours as well.
 All the while trusting that…

 God’s grace is sufficient for me and for you!